Munawwar/preact-svg-icon/README.md

 This helps us in the following ways:

 1. **Less JS**: Very less SVG remains in the JS bundle.
 Also when page code splitting is used, only the base component used to generate the `<use>` tag is bundled across pages; which is extremely small.
 2. **Styleable**: Mostly styleable (*waves hand in the air*).
 It respects css `fill` color.
 By default if you set `fill="currentColor"` on the SVG, then it will inherit the text color from parent.
-It can't do advanced styling, animations etc like an inline SVG.
-But for most icons, this is an acceptable trade-off.
-There are [advanced progressive enhanced ways](https://css-tricks.com/inline-svg-cached/) of converting the tag into inline SVG via JS, but I won't delve into that here.
+It can't do advanced styling, animations etc like an inline SVG, but for most icons, that is an acceptable trade-off.
+There are [advanced progressive enhanced ways](https://css-tricks.com/inline-svg-cached/) of converting the tag into inline SVG via JS, but I won't use those techniques here as I intend to keep this library small and simple.
 3. **Cacheable**: The SVG files could be cached by browser now across pages (using Cache-Control HTTP headers, just like images, css or js files).
 4. **Preloadable**: To avoid a "flash of blank space" on SVGs on the immediately visible area of a page on a page load, you could selectively preload some SVGs via link tag `rel="preload"` or by having some of the SVGs sprited in the HTML itself (when referencing them you can skip the URL part and keep only the fragment part - `<use href="#id">`).
 SVG sprite example:
    ```html